datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter2.md

 - `ncol()`  return the number of columns (variables)
 - `names()` return the names of the columns (variables)

-Please indicate how many cars (records) appear in the object 'data':
+Please indicate how many cars (records) appear in the object 'cars':

 `@instructions`
-- 25 cars
+1. 25 cars
-- 28 cars
+2. 28 cars
-- 32 cars
+3. 32 cars

 `@hint`
 Use the function `nrow()` to explore the cumber of cars.